Summary

-Wisconsin “impounds” an original birth record after an adoption and will release it only by court order or through Wisconsin’s Adoption Records Search Program.
-Affirmative consent is required from both birth parents before identifying information or an OBC is released, unless one birth parent is deceased, not known, or cannot be found.
-If only one birth parent is listed on the OBC and that birth parent is deceased, only the identity of the birth parent is released.
+How It Works.
+Wisconsin “impounds” an original birth record after an adoption and releases it only by court order or through Wisconsin’s Adoption Records Search Program.
+Affirmative consent is required from both birthparents before identifying information or the original birth certificate is released, unless one birth parent is deceased, not known, or cannot be found.
+If only one birthparent is listed on the OBC and that birth parent is deceased, only the identity of the birth parent is available; a copy of the original birth record will not released in such a case.

 Wisc.
 Code 69.15.
 Changes of fact on birth records